Student Transitions and Family Programs

 For those guests needing hotel accommodations, there are many great hotels in the area.
 Check out the Dayton Convention and Visitors Bureau for recommendations.

 Please be aware that the Office of Student Transitions and Family Programs does not coordinate space/room blocks at any area facilities nor do we have any input into their rate structures.
-There are plenty of options within a 20 minute radius of campus.
+There are many hotel options within a 20-minute drive of campus.
+We provide this list as a courtesy; UD does not coordinate blocks of rooms or endorse any particular hotel.

 - Marriott at the University of Dayton, 937-223-1000